kristycy-yiu/ds_team5_diabetes/README.md

 ### Summary
 Overall, the exploratory analysis revealed meaningful demographic and clinical patterns in the Early Stage Diabetes Risk Prediction dataset.
 The population was moderately imbalanced by both diabetes status and gender, with a higher proportion of males and diabetes-positive participants.
 Middle-aged adults (ages 40–55) accounted for most diabetes cases, aligning with known epidemiological trends.
-Symptom analysis showed that polyuria, polydipsia, and weakness were the most prevalent indicators among individuals with diabetes, whereas irritability, alopecia, and obesity appeared least common.
+Symptom analysis showed that polyuria, polydipsia, and weakness were the most prevalent indicators among participants with diabetes, whereas irritability, alopecia, and obesity appeared least common.
 Gender-specific analyses further highlighted that females tended to report higher rates of sudden weight loss and partial paresis, while males more frequently reported genital thrush and alopecia.
 Collectively, these findings provide an initial understanding of how demographic and clinical features interact and suggest that gender may influence symptom presentation in early-stage diabetes, an insight that warrants deeper investigation through regression modeling.

 ---

 ## Risks, Limitations, & Unknowns

 ### Risks
-Gender imbalance: With a higher number of male cases, the gender imbalance may lead to biased model predictions, risking reduced accuracy for female patients and difficulty in detecting subtle differences between genders.
+Gender imbalance: With a higher number of male cases, the gender imbalance may lead to biased model predictions, risking reduced accuracy for female participants and difficulty in detecting subtle differences between genders.
 We will mitigate this risk using bootstrapping to oversample the underrepresented female cases to create a more balanced training set.

 Confounders: If confounders (e.g., BMI) are not accounted for, the model could be biased and lead to incorrect conclusions about gender differences.
 To mitigate this risk, we will analyze the subgroups of confounders separately.

 ### Limitations
 Data generalizability: The data may not be generalizable to the Canadian population as it is based on data collected in Sylhet, Bangladesh.

 Unclear definitions of clinical features: Clinical features including “sudden weight loss”, “weakness”, “partial paresis”, “irritability”, “delayed hearing”, “visual blurring”, and “itching” are not clearly defined in the dataset.
-Thresholds for these variables or standardized measurement scales are not provided, which limits our ability to determine their severity or to ensure consistent assessment across patients.
+Thresholds for these variables or standardized measurement scales are not provided, which limits our ability to determine their severity or to ensure consistent assessment across participants.
 This may limit our ability to provide appropriate recommendations regarding these factors.

 ### Unknowns
 Other possible predictors of diabetes: Literature has shown that race/ethnicity, acculturation, tobacco smoking, education level, and marital status are also predictive of early onset diabetes.
 Without information on these variables in our dataset, it is unknown whether the clinical features that we’ve identified are the most significant predictors or if there are more prominent predictors that we have not yet explored.